Increasing your income

 Need help now?

-If you're facing hardship and can't afford your rent - or even afford to eat - emergency assistance (often called emergency relief) from government and charities is available to help you in the short term.
+If you're in hardship and can't afford your rent - or even to eat - emergency assistance (often called emergency relief) is available from government and charities to help you in the short term.